sansona/chessmate/README.md

 ---
 ### Basic analysis

-To evaluate the results of a simulation.
+To evaluate the results of a simulation:

 Since the ScholarsMate engine either successfully mates or resigns, we'd expect a small percentage of games to be won by white mating and the rest black by resignation.
 ```
 from chessmate.analysis import display_all_results
 display_all_results(simulation.all_results)